Paying for care provided in a residential or nursing home

 What services do I have to pay for?

 You will be charged for most services arranged by the Council.
-Residential services could include:
+Care provided in a residential or nursing home could include:

-• Residential and Nursing Care Home – permanent placements
+- Residential and Nursing Care Home – when you move permanently into a care home

-How will the amount I have to pay for respite and short-term care be calculated?
+How will the amount I have to pay be calculated for Respite and short-term care?

-If you have a period of respite or short-term residential care and you do not have more than £23,250 in savings and investments, you will be charged a fixed amount for the respite or short-term care.
-The Council will not contact you to carry out a financial assessment.
-You will be advised during your social care needs assessment of the amount you will be required to pay.
+If you have a period of respite or short-term care, and you do not have more than £23,250 in savings and investments, you will be charged a fixed amount for the respite or short-term care.
+The Council will not contact you to carry out a financial assessment, you will be advised during your Social Care Needs Assessment of the amount you will be required to pay.

-The fixed amount is based on age-related minimum income amounts set by the Department for Work and Pensions annually.
+The fixed amount used by the Council is set nationally by the government every year.
 This is because carrying out a full financial assessment would be disproportionate for short term or temporary care arrangements.

 If you are having difficulty paying the fixed amount you can request a full financial assessment which will consider your income, savings and any ongoing expenses.
 You can request this during your social care needs assessment.

-How will the amount I have to pay for longer term Residential or Nursing care be calculated?
+How will the amount I have to pay be calculated for longer term Residential or Nursing care?

-If you remain in residential care for more than eight weeks, or go into a long-term placement, an assessor from the Financial Assessment and Charging Team will contact you to gather the following:
+If you remain in a care home for more than eight weeks, or move permanently into a care home, an assessor from the Financial Assessment and Charging Team will contact you to gather the following:

-The financial assessment will ensure that you retain a basic level of income known as the Personal Expenses Allowance.
-This will ensure that you have money to spend on personal items, such as clothes and other items that are not part of your care
+- The financial assessment will ensure that you retain a basic level of income known as the Personal Expenses Allowance, this is to ensure you have money to spend on personal items, such as clothes and other items that are not part of your care

-This information will be used to work out the maximum that you can be expected to pay.
-The Council will write to you to confirm the outcome and provide you with a copy of your financial assessment.
+All of this information will be used to work out the maximum that you can be expected to pay.
+The Council will write to you to confirm the outcome and provide a copy of your financial assessment.

 How do I pay?